5hubh4m/bril-scala/README.md

 ### Testing

-The library has one test called `JsonToJsonTest` which reads a JSON Bril program and parses it to a `Program` and produces a pretty printed JSON string.
+The library has two tests called `JsonToJsonTest` which reads a JSON Bril program and parses it to a `Program` and produces a pretty printed JSON string, and another call `JsonToTextTest` which takes in a JSON Bril program, parses it to a `Program` and pretty prints it as a text Bril program.
 We can test the end-to-end functionality using [Turnt](https://github.com/cucapra/turnt) by comparing the input (unmodified) and (processed) output JSONs using some `jq` magic.

 The `test` contains the all same tests used for `brili`.
 To use these tests, we first need to compile the package into a fat JAR that can be run with just `java`.
 We use [sbt-assembly](https://github.com/sbt/sbt-assembly) for that.